ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 ## Bold Text
 * To make a word or sentence bold, add 2 asterisks before and after what you would like to bold.
 Also, make sure there is not a space between the asterisk and the first letter and last letter of the subject.
 For example: **Hello!**
-* You can also insert 2 underscores before and after the word or sentence to bold the subject field!
+* You can also replace the asterisks with 2 underscore and have the same outcome.

 ## Italicized Text
 * To make a word or sentence in italics, only add 1 asterisk before and after what you would like to italicize.
 Just like making a bold text, make sure there is no space between the asterisk and the first letter and last letter of the subject.
 For example: *Hello!*